fastrgv/AdaVenture/README.md

 * When looking closely at a pickable object, a hand will appear indicating that a click will pick up the object.
 When holding an object, another click will drop it at the current location.
 Only one object at a time may be carried.

-* Works on PCs or laptops running Windows, or GNU/Linux.
+* Works on PCs or laptops running Windows, OSX, or GNU/Linux.
 And if Ada is installed you can build it yourself!
 But first try the delivered binaries.

-* Windows & Linux binaries provided, as well as full source.
+* Windows, OSX & Linux binaries provided, as well as full source.

 * Laptop friendly controls;  supports HiDpi displays.